Viincii/MyMoveForm/README.md

 # MyMoveForm
 Little soft to help an sport association during their inscription process.
-It create PDFs with member's informations and then could send those PDF though e-mail to members.
+It create PDFs with member's information and then could send those PDF though e-mail to members.

 This soft use APIs:
 - Apache poi